Short-term and long-term disability

 As an eligible employee, you are automatically enrolled for short-term disability.
 In the event of a prolonged absence due to disability, the short-term disability (STD) plan provides for the continuation of 100% of your regular salary, for a period of up to six months.
 Salary will be reduced by: all normal payroll deductions, any amount received as a result of government legislation in respect of the disability and all contributions to benefit plans.

-In order to be eligible for leave at full salary, you must submit medical evidence of disability from a qualified physician.
-Refer to the Forms section of this website re Physician's Statement.
+In order to be eligible for leave at full salary, you must submit medical evidence of disability from a qualified physician (a completed and signed Physician's Statement).
+Refer to the Forms section of this website (select Benefits) for the Physician's Statement form.